 If the information you’re accessing is confidential or sensitive, you might consider enabling two-factor authentication (usually under an app’s security settings) as an added layer of protection.

-Note: All Davidson students and employees will be required to have Duo Two-Factor Authentication by November 18, 2019.
-If you have not enrolled or are new to campus, you will automatically be prompted as part of the on-boarding process or when accessing a Duo protected account, such as Outlook.
+Note: All Davidson students and employees are required to have Duo Two-Factor Authentication.
+If you are new to campus, you will automatically be prompted as part of the on-boarding process or when accessing a Duo protected account, such as Outlook.
 To manage your device, go to duo.davidson.edu while on campus.

 Store Important Info Deliberately